 Converting Payback to a Simple ROI

-There’s one issue with looking at payback period: how do you put a 10-year payback period into context?
-Is 10 good or not?
+There’s one issue with looking at payback period: how do you put a 13-year payback period into context?
+Is 13 good or not?
 One way to answer that question is to translate payback period into a simple ROI calculation of cash savings per invested cash.
 This will allow you to more easily compare it to other investment options.
-In this example, if it takes 10 years to pay something back, that means that you’re getting 1/10th of your investment back each year, or a 10% annual return.
+In our example above, if it takes 13 years to pay something back, that means that you’re getting 1/13th of your investment back each year, or a 7.7% annual return.

 Adjusting ROI for Income Taxes

-When you also consider income taxes, your solar panel invesment takes another step ahead.
-This is because when you invest in a bond fund like the one above, the dividends you receive are taxed (we’re assuming this fund is not in a retirement account), so you don’t get to put them all in your pocket.
+When you also consider income taxes, your solar panel investment takes another step ahead.
+This is because when you invest in a bond fund or the stock market, the dividends you receive are taxed (we’re assuming this fund is not in a retirement account), so you don’t get to put them all in your pocket.

 Last, but certainly not least, when thinking about solar energy as an investment, it’s important to consider the environmental benefits of powering your house with a clean, renewable source of energy.
 Electricity production by traditional means (like coal and natural gas) emits large amounts of carbon dioxide that contribute to global warming.
 These dirty energy sources pollute our air and water supplies, linking them with a number of health problems.
 By going solar, you’re benefiting your whole community and the future generations who are counting on us to leave our planet clean and safe.

 Clean solar energy is a stable investment that can provide an attractive financial return.
 Plus, solar energy offers the added benefits of protection from increased utility charges, favorable tax treatment, and very important environmental benefits.
 That’s why many people say that solar is a win-win: it’s good for your family’s finances and good for our planet.
 All together it’s easy to see why thousands of Colorado homeowners are going solar every year: because investing in solar panels for your home is often a very smart choice.